 The Shum Room

-The first few years in the monastery was mainly focused on developing personal skill and emotional maturity, it was actually quite mundane.
+The first few years in the monastery, this time training to be full fledged monastic in the Saiva Siddhanta Yoga Order was focused on developing personal skill and emotional maturity, it was actually quite mundane.
 Gurudeva sussed out our disinclinations and put it right in front of us as a challenge, and for me that was managing the monastery’s kitchen, including cooking for 30 people a day.
 It was totally out of character for me and in the beginning a formidable challenge.
 Later I would come to realise that breaking barriers within the mind especially self-made and self-imposed ones was key to spiritual growth.
 Humility, perseverance, flexibility in mind and emotional maturity, including qualified faith are foundations for developing mysticism.

-At this point I had already been in the monstery a few years but I hadn’t learned much more Shum than what I had learned when I came initially to the monastery for Task Force.
+At this point I had already been in the monstery a few years but I hadn’t learned much more Shum than what I had learned from when I was in Task Force.
 I enjoyed Shum meditation but its specialness wasn’t yet clear to me.
-I reasoned that if the same Shum words had been couched in English it would still be effective; LeShumNamBe, could be ‘Step One’ KaLeBaSa–Step Two and so on or if not english, some other language like sanskrit.
-The language was secondary to the actual instruction that we learned in english anyway, that was until Gurudeva created the Shum Room in 1996 and gave his monks full access to it.
+I reasoned that if the same Shum words had been couched in English it would still be effective; LeShumNamBe, could be ‘Step One’ KaLeBaSa–Step Two and so on or if not English, some other of the existing language like Sanskrit.
+The language was secondary to the actual instruction that we learned in English anyway.
+However this perception changed when Gurudeva created the Shum Room in 1996 and gave us monks full access to it.

-The Shum Room was a place where Gurudeva worked on Shum, organising all the Shum words he had created into the Shum Lexicon.
-It is an extensive library of all the Shum words that Gurudeva had discovered since its inception in the late sixties–an unparalleled geography of the mystical world.
+The Shum Room was a place in the monastery where Gurudeva worked on creating new Shum words and organising them Shum into the Shum Lexicon.
+The Shum room has an extensive library of all the Shum words that Gurudeva had discovered since its inception in the late sixties–an unparalleled geography of the mystical world.
 As I learned word after word of Shum I realised how necessary the language was to capture the breadth and depth of the mystical universe.
 It also became clear how effective Shum was for efficiently laying out and organising descriptions and techniques to explore and master the vast Innerverse of the mystical mind.
 Trying to replace Shum with a known language would be cumbersome and futile.
 One Shum word of seven syllables will easily expand into at least a page of descriptions and instructions in other languages.
 I was a frequent visitor to the Shum Room which became my otherworldly portal where I would chart mystical journeys into the Innerverse.
 It was a place of adventures for me where I would spend many hours in the room absorbing the details of many words and later speaking to Gurudeva about them.
 Gurudeva enjoyed elucidating and discussing Shum words and he recognised my deep interest in Shum and enjoined me to start my own Shum diary to record my discoveries and chart my progress.
-He also gave me Shum assignments and shared with me how to teach Shum.
+He also gave me Shum assignments and shared with me insights of how to teach Shum.

-Gurudeva and I during our travels to the mystical Hopi Indian lands in the state of Arizona, US.
+Gurudeva and I during our travels to the mystical Hopi Indian lands in the state of Arizona, USGurudeva and I during our travels to the mystical Hopi Indian lands in the state of Arizona, US.

-The most exciting and wondrous part of my time with Gurudeva and life in the monastery was meditating in Shum and discussing my experiences and discoveries with Gurudeva; an entire universe, the Innerverse, was growing in me.
+The most exciting and wondrous part of my time with Gurudeva and life in the monastery had to do with the Shum language.
+In discussing my experiences and discoveries with Gurudeva an entire universe, the Innerverse, was grew in me.
 Every time I close my eyes to meditate it is adventurous because of Shum to this day.
-There is always some mystical experience to strive for or that I might uncover from a smorgasbord of words and enjoy mysticism.
-If you are a mystic or even an aspiring mystic being driven by some mysterious yearning to open up the-world-of-the-shut-eye you will have a sense of the life I am describing here–a self contained world of subtle joys and wonders, a panacea for pilgrims of the spiritual.
+There is always some mystical experience to strive for or that I might uncover from a smorgasbord of words.
+The Shum language really is about enjoying mysticism.
+If you are a mystic or even an aspiring mystic being driven by some mysterious yearning to open up the-world-of-the-shut-eye you too will feel the draw of the Shum language as I had to explorte the self-contained world of subtle joys and wonders that is the panacea for pilgrims of the spiritual.

 Shum and You